rarible/operator-filter-registry/README.md

 ## Creator Earnings Enforcement

-OpenSea will enforce creator earnings for smart contracts that make best efforts to filter transfers from operators known to not respect creator earnings.
+Rarible will enforce creator earnings for smart contracts that make best efforts to filter transfers from operators known to not respect creator earnings.

-This repository facilitates that process by providing smart contracts that interface with the registry automatically, including automatically subscribing to OpenSea's list of filtered operators.
+This repository facilitates that process by providing smart contracts that interface with the registry automatically, including automatically subscribing to Rarible's list of filtered operators.

-When filtering operators, use of this registry is not required, nor is it required for a token contract to "subscribe" to OpenSea's list within this registry.
+When filtering operators, use of this registry is not required, nor is it required for a token contract to "subscribe" to Rarible's list within this registry.
 Subscriptions can be changed or removed at any time.
 Filtered operators and codehashes may likewise be added or removed at any time.

 Contract owners may implement their own filtering outside of this registry, or they may use this registry to curate their own lists of filtered operators.
-However, there are certain contracts that are filtered by the default subscription, and must be filtered in order to be eligible for creator earnings enforcement on OpenSea.
+However, there are certain contracts that are filtered by the default subscription, and must be filtered in order to be eligible for creator earnings enforcement on Rarible.

 ## Note on [EIP-2981](https://eips.ethereum.org/EIPS/eip-2981)

-Implementing EIP-2981 is not sufficient for a token to be eligible for creator earnings on OpenSea.
+Implementing EIP-2981 is not sufficient for a token to be eligible for creator earnings on Rarible.

 While sometimes described as "on-chain," EIP-2981 only provides a method to determine what the appropriate creator earnings should be for a sale.
 EIP-2981 does not provide any mechanism of on-chain enforcement of those earnings.